Pasqem09-zoo/autoformer-from-scratch/README.md

   [Autoformer from Scratch - W&B](https://wandb.ai/pasqem-university-of-florence/autoformer-from-scratch/workspace?nw=nwuserpasqem).
 For each run, Weights & Biases tracks the main training and evaluation quantities, including training loss, validation loss and final test metrics such as MSE and MAE.

+The main numerical results are also included in the `results/` directory.

 ## Project overview